 But don’t leave it to chance.
 You need to set up a system that actively encourages people to leave a review and measure and track the results like any other marketing activity.

 Search Engine Optimisation

 Search engines can be a lucrative source of new leads for your business.
 Follow these steps to get the most out of your search engine marketing.

 14. Make a List of Keywords You Want to Rank For

-Knowing what keywords you want your website to show up for when people are searching online is the first step to take to improve your SEO.
+Knowing what keywords you want your website to show up for when people are searching online is the first step to improve your SEO.

-Once you have a list of keywords, you can start optimising your website to target them and track what keywords your website is appearing for.
+Once you have a list of keywords, you can optimise your website to target them and track what keywords your website is appearing for.

 15. Get More Links to Your Website

-The number of links that point to your website is a major factor that search engines take into account when they decide where they position your website in the search results.
+The number of links that point to your website is a significant factor that search engines consider when deciding where they position your website in the search results.